 - Education: The Foundation wishes to encourage paid internships, providing an above minimum wage stipend, at nonprofits for college undergraduate and/or graduate students (grants distributed in 2019 may be utilized for 2020 internships as needed).
 The internship experience should include enrichment opportunities which may include skill building, visibility into how a nonprofit functions, peer networking, professional seminars, capstone project/report, etc. Average size grants in this area of focus are $5,000-$7,000 per internship.

-- Environment: Year 2 payouts of commitments (no new grant applications were accepted): The Foundation awarded two-year grants in 2017 at $10,000 each ($5,000 per year) for restoration of scenic areas in sensitive environmental zones that were recently damaged due to wildfires.
+- Environment: Year 2 payouts of commitments (no new grant applications were accepted): The Foundation awarded grants in 2018 at $10,000 each (~$5,000 per year) for restoration of scenic areas in sensitive environmental zones that were recently damaged due to wildfires.
 The Foundation provided grants in the Columbia River Gorge as related to the Eagle Creek fire and in Napa, Sonoma, and Mendocino Counties.
 The Foundation did not fund work associated with the restoration of private lands, residential, nor commercial properties.

 - Health & Human Services: The Foundation supports direct services and programs that serve our elderly population to improve their ability to live independently, safely, and comfortably in their own home and community.
 Organizations that work directly with the elderly population will be given priority consideration.
 Example programs include: meals or grocery shopping assistance, food as medicine education and programs, transportation to appointments, home modifications, assistive technologies, housing assistance, etc.

 - Center for Elders' Independence, Oakland, CA. Support for the Healthy Meals for Seniors program, $5,000.